 The legacy of Traffic is impressive.
 The eighties were full of absurd, blindsided stories with muscular macho heroes and cartoonish villain drug dealers.
 The nineties, full of existentialist and glamorizing teen addiction stories.
-The great Soderbergh film offered a more real and multi-level portrayal of the War on Drugs.
+This great Soderbergh film offered a more real and multi-level portrayal of the War on Drugs.

 The ingenuity and easy demonization of the subject seemed to have been overcome in recent cultural products.
 And that, to a large extent, was thanks to Traffic.

-But perhaps the most interesting thing about this movie is that even when the portrayed drug world is not sweetened at all--becoming really violent at times--Traffic decides to focus on hope.
+But perhaps the most interesting thing about this movie is that even when the portrayed drug world is not sweetened at all, becoming really violent at times, Traffic decides to focus on hope.

 From Rodriguez watching a children's night baseball game, through the Wakefield family gathered to start healing their wounds, to agent Gordon's new tactics to finally achieve his most desired arrest, practically all the main characters are left in a good "rebuilding" place.